 Sometimes, being an employer feels like you’re doing nonstop math.
 And if you want to know how to convert salary to hourly rate for employees, it’s time to whip out those calculators.

-There are several reasons why you might need to know how to convert salary to hourly rate for an employee.
-You might want to know how an employee’s salary compares to employees who receive hourly wages.
+So, when would you need to convert a salary to hourly wages?
+You may want to know how an employee’s salary compares to employees who receive hourly wages.
 Or, you might need to know how to calculate overtime for salaried employees.

 How to convert salary to hourly

 Below are two hourly wage calculation methods for salary employees.
 The first salary to hourly formula is shorter and easier to calculate.
 The second formula involves more calculations.

 However, don’t automatically use the first formula to avoid doing extra math.
 Both methods come with a downfall, which is explained in each section.

 With this salary-to-hourly conversion, you will calculate the hourly rate based on a standard 40-hour workweek.
 If a standard workweek at your business is less than 40 hours, use that number instead of 40 in the equation.

 Here is the basic salary-to-hourly formula for this method: